CiscoDevNet/terraform-provider-intersight/website/docs/d/fabric_switch_cluster_profile_template.html.markdown

 * `name`:(string) Name of the profile instance or profile template.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `switch_profiles_count`:(int) Number of switch profiles that are part of this cluster profile.
+* `target_platform`:(string) Type of the profile.
+'UcsDomain' profile for network and management configuration on UCS Fabric Interconnect.
+'UnifiedEdge' profile for network, management and chassis configuration on Unified Edge.* `UCS Domain` - Profile/policy type for network and management configuration on UCS Fabric Interconnect.* `Unified Edge` - Profile/policy type for network, management and chassis configuration on Unified Edge.
 * `type`:(string) Defines the type of the profile.
 Accepted values are instance or template.* `instance` - The profile defines the configuration for a specific instance of a target.
 * `usage`:(int) The count of switch cluster profiles derived from the template.